AetherBreeze/aetherbreeze.github.io/_articles/quantum-mechanics-speedrun-4.md

 ## Putting It In Math

 This identification between quantum mechanics and linear algebra is one of the greatest triumphs in physics.
 Next time, we will re-state our entire theory in terms of linear algebra.
-This will give us a whole suite of powerful tools to work with, and allow us to generalize quantum mechanics to the continuou case.
+This will give us a whole suite of powerful tools to work with, and allow us to generalize quantum mechanics to the continuous case.